FraunhoferIOSB/FROST-Server/docs/sensorthingsapi/STA-Example-Queries.md

 ## Threshold detection

-Filtering Observations where result is greater than a threshold stored in the properties of their Thing.
+Filtering Observations where result is greater than a threshold stored in the properties of their Datastream.
 The "add 0" is to indicate we want to use a numeric comparison.
-Since both Observation/result and Thing/properties can be anything, the server would otherwise default to a (safe) string-comparison.
+Since both Observations/result and Datastreams/properties/max can be anything, the server would otherwise default to a (safe) string-comparison.
 ```
-Observations?$filter=result gt Datastream/Things/properties/max add 0
+Observations?$filter=result gt Datastream/properties/max add 0
 ```

 ## Ordering by function